BTCPrivateClassic/BTCPrivateClassic/README.md

 What is BTCPrivate Classic?
 ---------------------------

-[Zcash](https://z.cash/) is an implementation of the "Zerocash" protocol.
+[BTCPrivate Classic](https://z.cash/) is an implementation of the "Zerocash" protocol.
 Based on Bitcoin's code, Zcash intends to offer a far higher standard of privacy through a sophisticated zero-knowledge proving scheme that preserves confidentiality of transaction metadata.
 More technical details are available